jbierowiec/janekbikes/README.md

 * The CSS files is used for styling the pages
 * 3 blog articles for now all in the `blog`, two of which have been written in the admin panel and one hardcoded
 * images and the logo for the blog posts are in the `assets` folder

-The `public` folder contains the backend for the website, where all the formatting of the blog posts is contained and where
+* The `public` folder contains the backend for the website, where all the formatting of the blog posts is contained